GustavoArreolaA/GustavoArreolaA/README.md

 # 📘 About Me

-I'm a computer science student passionate about working and learning about backend development, software development and data analysis.
+I'm, a computer science student passionate about working and learning about software development and backend development.
 I enjoy solving problems and learning about new technologies.

 # 💻 Tech Stack